weijiePan/Competitive-Pokedex/README.md

 # Competitive-Pokedex
-The competitive pokedex helps you discover new pokemons and inform you team building decision through useful stats.
+The competitive pokedex helps you discover new pokemons and inform your team building decision through useful stats.